wanglin2/mind-map/web/src/pages/Doc/en/doExport/index.md

 a.click()
 ```

+### png(name, transparent = false, checkRotate)

-### png(name, transparent = false, rotateWhenWidthLongerThenHeight)
+> Versions below v0.7.0 are: png(name, transparent = false, rotateWhenWidthLongerThenHeight)

 - `name`: Name, optional

 - `transparent`: v0.5.7+, Specify whether the background of the exported image is transparent

-- `rotateWhenWidthLongerThenHeight`: v0.6.15+，Boolean, false, Automatically rotate 90 degrees when the image has a width to height ratio
+- `rotateWhenWidthLongerThenHeight`: v0.6.15+, V0.7.0+abandoned, Boolean, false, Automatically rotate 90 degrees when the image has a width to height ratio

+- `checkRotate`: v0.7.0+, Function, You can pass a function that takes two parameters, the width and height of the image, and returns true or false.
+True represents that the image needs to be rotated by 90 degrees.

 Exports as `png`.